bongiozzo/musica_mustdie/output/band_axxis.md

 # Axxis

-Дискография
-"Kingdom Of The Night" 1989, Hard Rock
-"Axxis - II" 1990, Hard Rock
-"Access All Areas" 1991, Hard Rock
-"The Big Thrill" 1993, Hard Rock
-"Matters Of Survival" 1995, Hard Rock
-"Voodoo Vibes" 1997, Hard Rock
-"Back To The Kingdom" 2000, Hard Rock
-"Eyes Of Darkness" 2001, Hard Rock
-"Time Machine" 2004, Hard Rock
-"Paradise In Flames" 2006, Hard Rock
-"Doom Of Destiny" 2007, Heavy Metal
-"Utopia" 2009, Heavy Metal
+## Дискография

+### "Kingdom Of The Night" 1989, Hard Rock

+### "Axxis - II" 1990, Hard Rock

+### "Access All Areas" 1991, Hard Rock

+### "The Big Thrill" 1993, Hard Rock

+### "Matters Of Survival" 1995, Hard Rock

+### "Voodoo Vibes" 1997, Hard Rock

+### "Back To The Kingdom" 2000, Hard Rock

+### "Eyes Of Darkness" 2001, Hard Rock

+1. Eyes Of Darkness (Chapter1)
+2. Wonderland
+3. The Four Horsemen
+4. Brandnew World
+5. When The Sun Goes Down
+6. Shadows Of The Light
+7. Keep Flying
+8. Battlefield Of Life
+9. One Million Faces
+10.At The Crack Of Dawn
+11.Angel
+12.Larger Than Life ?
+13.Lost In Love (Bonus Track-Musical Edit)
+14. Specials: ROCKMINE The AXXIS Game for PC 15.Shadowman (VideoClip)

+### "Time Machine" 2004, Hard Rock

+1. Mystery Of Time (Intro)
+2. Angel Of Death
+3. Time Machine
+4. Wind In The Night (Shalom)
+5. Lost In The Darkness
+6. The Demons Are Calling...
+7. Wings Of Freedom
+8. Dance In The Starlight
+9. Battle Of Power
+10. Alive
+11. Gimme Your Blood
+12. Don’t Drag Me Down

+Bernhard Weiss (vocals),
+Walter Pietsch (guitar),
+Markus Gfeller (bass),
+Harry Oellers (keyboards),
+Richard Michaelski (drums)

+### "Paradise In Flames" 2006, Hard Rock

+Paradise In Flames
+Dance With The Dead
+Tales Of Glory Island
+Take My Hand
+Will God Remember Me
+Talisman
+Don`t Leave Me
+Lady Moon
+Icewind
+Stay By Me
+Gods Of Rain
+Passion For Rock

+### "Doom Of Destiny" 2007, Heavy Metal

+Voices Of Destiny
+Doom Of Destiny (Arabia)
+Better Fate
+Blood Angel
+I Hear You Cry
+The Fire Still Burns
+Father, Father
+Revolutions
+She Got Nine Lives
+Devilish Belle
+Astoria
+Engel Aus Hass (bonustrack)
+Engel Aus Hass (videoclip)

+### "Utopia" 2009, Heavy Metal

+1. Journey To Utopia 01:39
+2. Utopia 03:59
+3. Last Man On Earth 04:51
+4. Fass Mich An 05:10
+5. Sarah Wanna Die 05:54
+6. My Fathers’ Eyes 04:40
+7. The Monsters Crawl 04:44
+8. Eyes Of A Child 04:32
+9. Heavy Rain 04:32
+10. For You I Will Die 05:30
+11. Underworld 03:56

+Bonus Tracks:
+12. Taste My Blood
+13. 20 Years Anniversary Song

 ## Отношения с другими группами